mccallw23/DALI_sample_1/README.md

 In order to perform greek life analysis, I had to also exclude 22's from the data, who at the time of recording, were dissalowed from affiliation and thus not applicable.

-In order to perform both analyses, I had to remove the attribute being analyzed from the dataset so that it did not cause unwarrented clustering during dimensionality reduction.
+In order to perform both analyses, I had to remove the target attribute from dimensionalirt reduction so that it did not cause unwarrented clustering of the data along principal component axes.

 # dataGender.py